MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/ui-automation-inspector.md

 ---
-title: "UI Automation Inspector in Unified Service Desk for Dynamics 365 for Customer Engagement| MicrosoftDocs"
+title: "UI Automation Inspector in Unified Service Desk for Dynamics 365 for Customer Engagement apps| MicrosoftDocs"
 description: "Learn about UII Inspector to support the generation of bindings for the UIADDA." ms.custom:
   - dyn365-USD